-- · exceeding time limits - · attaching more than one vessel to a public mooring - rafting-up attaching multiple vessels in a chain when one vessel is attached to the mooring - · altering the mooring - · not following the instructions on the mooring.
+- · exceeding time limits - attaching more than one vessel to a public mooring - rafting-up attaching multiple vessels in a chain when one vessel is attached to the mooring altering the mooring

+· not following the instructions on the mooring.

 These rules are to help make sure public moorings continue to be available for everyone's use.
 It's about playing fair while out on the water.
 Anyone found to be misusing a public mooring or public infrastructure may be issued with a penalty infringement notice.

-The appropriate use of public moorings is outlined in Regulation 102 of the Great Barrier Reef Marine Park Regulations 1983.
-For further information on anchoring and mooring, visit www.gbrmpa.gov.au, under the Visit the Reef tab.
+The appropriate use of public moorings is outlined in Regulation 171 of the Great Barrier Reef Marine Park Regulations 2019.
+For further information on anchoring and mooring, visit www.gbrmpa.gov.au.